-- ⅛ tsp Kala Malak add a pinch and then adjust until flavour to your liking.
+- ⅛ teaspoon Kala Malak (half a ¼ teaspoon) (add a pinch and then add more to your liking)

 - Tip the chickpeas into a bowl and mash them with a fork or potato masher.
 Don't completely mush the chickpeas up as some texture is good.

-- Mix through the turmeric, paprika, nutritional yeast, Kala Malak and plant milk.
+- Mix through the turmeric, paprika, nutritional yeast, Kala Malak and plant milk into the chickpeas.

-- Heat the olive oil in the pan.
+- Heat the olive oil or coconut oil in the pan.
 Or if using veggie stock add to the pan and bring to a simmer.

-- Add the onion and garlic and cook for around 8 minutes,, over low-medium heat, until soft.
+- Add the onion and garlic and cook for around 8 minutes over a low-medium heat until soft.
 Stir frequently.

 - Add your chickpea mix to the pan.Stir and cook for about 3-5 minutes until everything is heated through.If too dry add an extra splash of plant milk.

 - Nutritional data is for guidance only and is not a strict calculation as ingredients vary.